 - Campylobacterosis: Another diarrhea causing organism

-These diseases are spread in feces so common-sense hygiene practices such as hand washing and wearing gloves should be followed when managing the litter box of a newly acquired stray cat.
-Any cat enthusiast with a compromised immune system should discuss pet ownership with both their physician and veterinarian before deciding whether to adopt a cat.
+These cat diseases are spread in feces so common-sense hygiene practices such as hand washing and wearing gloves should be followed when managing the litter box of a newly acquired stray cat.
+Alley Cat Allies, a national non-profit dedicated to the welfare of stray cats, notes that the majority of caregivers for feral cat colonies across the U.S. have not become seriously ill from their work with these cats which indicates the health risk is minimal.
+Any cat enthusiast with a compromised immune system should discuss pet ownership with both their physician and veterinarian before deciding whether to adopt a cat that is ill.

-Rabies is transmitted by the bite of a rabid animal.
-Currently, the most important reservoir of rabies in the USA is wild animals such as raccoons, skunks, foxes and bats.
-However, 269 cases of feline rabies were reported in the USA in 2005, the most currently tabulated data.
+Rabies is transmitted from the bite of a rabid animal.
+The most prevalent source of rabies in the United States is wild animals such as raccoons, skunks, foxes and bats.
+However, 244 cases of feline rabies were reported in the USA in 2015, the most currently tabulated data.
 So, it is possible for stray cats to transmit rabies to humans.

 An Ongoing Issue

-Strays will continue to be an issue in the foreseeable future.
-If you're interested in helping and learning more about TTVAR programs, contact your veterinarian or local Humane Society.
+Stray cats will continue to be an issue in the foreseeable future, although TTVAR programs have made strides in reducing the population and increasing the number of vaccinated feral cats.
+If you're interested in helping and learning more about TTVAR programs, contact your veterinarian, local animal shelter or visit the Alley Cat Allies' website for resources.